 The actual mystery is good – some clues so you could feel like you were figuring it out but not enough to be too obvious.
 The pets and her interaction with them are well drawn and entertaining.
 Some LOL moments produced by her daily life with humans and animals.
 Fluffy?
 Yes.
 A good read?
 Yes.

 The visit by the in-laws – good in that her fiancé’s mother is so god-awful that she gives you nightmares.
 The tension between Jessica, her fiancé and his parents and Mitzi is very good.
 It is realistic enough for any of us who have hideous memories of meeting “the fam” of a significant other.
 It is over the top enough to make us laugh and feel relief that nothing we experienced was ever quite this bad.

 Aside from that, I don’t like books where there’s no connection between title and content (excepting those with a series-based reason) and there isn’t here.
-I don’t like mystery protagonists who suddenly act stupid for the sake of moving the plot along, and that happens here at least once in a major way.
+No kitten except for the punning opportunity.
+I also don’t like mystery protagonists who suddenly act stupid for the sake of moving the plot along.
+That happens here at least once in a major way.

-I should, I suppose, read another of the ‘Reigning Cats and Dogs‘ series to get a better sense of Jessica and the pillock she’s engaged to.
-Other than the points I mention, it’s a fun, well-written and engaging mystery with mostly likeable characters.
+I should, I suppose, read another of Ms. Baxter’s ‘Reigning Cats and Dogs‘ series to get a better sense of Jessica and the pillock she’s engaged to.
+Other than the points I mention, Who’s Kitten Who? is a fun, well-written and engaging mystery with mostly likeable characters.

 From my St. Thomas Dog Blog, Sept.
 8/11.
 Below are Amazon links to the first two Jessica Popper books.
 The right sidebar links are for Cynthia Baxter’s second series featuring travel writer Mallory Marlowe.